Stepmother is probably the single most difficult role a woman can tackle. I know, because I am one.

 But that wasn’t me!
 And it wasn’t you.

 When we met our husbands, sure, we may have been momentarily taken aback when we discovered he already had children.
 But it certainly didn’t stop us because he was a wonderful man.
-We celebrated being so lucky to have this amazing man in our life and wondered why any woman would’ve kicked him to the curb.
+We celebrated being so lucky to have this amazing man in our life and wondered why any woman would’ve kicked him to the kerb.
 (But secretly, we’re glad she did so we got to have him!)
 And personally, I was glad to have a ready-made family of four sons and a daughter, (15,14,12 (twins), and 9) without the trouble of going through labour.

 Like you, I leaped into step-motherhood with high hopes and a glad cry.